rafaqz/citation.vim/README.md

 `:Unite collection` will list zotero collection to filter results.

-No matter what source is selected, execute/edit commands will always echo combined information for the citation, and file will always use the attached pdf/epub file path.
+No matter what source is selected, execute/edit and preview commands will always echo combined information for the citation, and file will always use the attached pdf/epub file path.
 This is useful for setting open/show info key commands to use within unite, no matter what source is being browsed (see example mappings).

 ### Usage